kvasdopil/ui-gen/docs/MEMORY.md

   - Conversation point deletion: `handleDeletePoint` in `Screen.tsx` calls `storage.deleteDialogEntry()` which calls `DELETE /api/screens/:id/dialog/:dialogId`
   - Dialog entry IDs are included in API responses and preserved in `ConversationPoint.id` field for deletion operations
   - Deletions update local state immediately for responsive UI, then persist to database via API calls
+- Keyboard shortcuts: Delete key triggers delete confirmation dialog for latest conversation point
+  - Implementation: Keyboard event listener in `Screen.tsx` that listens for Delete key when screen is selected
+  - Only triggers when latest conversation point is explicitly selected (`selectedPromptIndex === lastIndex`)
+  - Prevents triggering when user is typing in input/textarea/contentEditable elements
+  - Uses `forwardRef` and `useImperativeHandle` in `PromptPanel.tsx` to expose `triggerDelete` method
+  - Opens the same confirmation dialog as clicking the delete button in the menu
+  - Location: `src/components/Screen.tsx` (keyboard handler), `src/components/PromptPanel.tsx` (ref interface)
 - Toast notifications: Custom toast system in `src/components/ui/toast.tsx` - uses `isMounted` state to prevent hydration mismatches (returns `null` during SSR, only renders after client-side hydration completes)